visit-dav/visit/src/doc/cli_manual/functions.rst

   SetActiveTimeSlider(tsName) -> integer

-tsName : type
+tsName : string
-    A string containing the name of the time slider that should be made active.
+    The name of the time slider that should be made active.

 return type : integer
     SetActiveTimeSlider returns 1 on success and 0 on failure.